gnoevoy/game_stats/README.md

 ![Pipeline Logic](images/pipeline.jpg)

-The pipeline is split into **three Docker containers** — one for **web scraping**, one for **data processing and loading to BigQuery**, and one for **dbt transformations** that produce the final analytics tables.
+The ETL pipeline is divided into three independent stages, each running in its own Docker container with separated logic: one handles web scraping, one processes the data and loads it into BigQuery, and one runs dbt transformations to produce the final analytics tables.

 ### Python
-- Extracts data from web pages using `requests` and `BeautifulSoup`.
+- Web scraping handled with `requests` and `BeautifulSoup`.
-- Uses `Google Cloud` libraries to read and write data to `Cloud Storage` and `BigQuery`.
+- Used `Google Cloud` libraries to read and write data to `Cloud Storage` and `BigQuery`.
-- Cleans and transforms data with `pandas`, handling operations not easily done in SQL.
+- Data cleaning and transformation performed with `pandas`.

 ### dbt
-- Defines reusable logic through `macros`.
+- `Macros` provide reusable SQL logic across models.
-- Manages small, rarely changing datasets with `seeds`.
+- `Seeds` store small, static reference datasets.
-- Builds `incremental models` to efficiently append or update data.
+- Used `incremental models` to append/update data efficiently.
-- Uses `snapshots` to capture and preserve historical changes.
+- Used `snapshots` to preserve historical changes.

 <br>